Robotino04/FleetLang/README.md

 ### Tests
 Tests can only be run on Linux for now as they rely on loading `libvulkan` and `libstdc++` at runtime.
 If you aren't using using nix, you need to ensure those libraries are installed and can be found by dlopen.
+Make sure to also compile `fl_runtime.so` in case you aren't using the Makefile.

 ## Setup (FleetLS)